Graeme Nicholson

-Graeme Nicholson (30 September 1936 Halifax, Nova Scotia — 21 February 2021) was a Canadian philosopher and Emeritus Professor of philosophy at the University of Toronto known for his research on ontology, hermeneutics, and anarchism.
+Graeme Nicholson (30 September 1936 — 21 February 2021) was a Canadian philosopher and emeritus professor of philosophy at the University of Toronto known for his research on ontology, hermeneutics, and anarchism.

 Life and works

 He completed his doctorate at the University of Toronto with a thesis on Heidegger directed by Emil Fackenheim.
 Nicholson died on February 21, 2021, at the age of 84.